dkwdaft/newcasle-puppetry-fest-hand/README.md

 # **wiring diagram**

-Please see the image below to see the wiring diagram.
+Please see the image below for the wiring diagram.

 ![](src/read-me/imgs/s.jpg)